Francesco-Barcherini/AI-YOLO-waste-detection/README.md

 7. **test models**: you can test the models performance (average mAP@50 on all folds when present) on the original test set (`datasets/roboflow/test`) by running all cells of `src/inference/test.ipynb`.

 8. **cluster the objects and compute the cluster metrics**: you can cluster the objects in the test set or predicted by the model, and compute the cluster mAP@50 by running all cells of `src/inference/cluster_objects.ipynb`.

+9. **visualize the results**: you can visualize the predicted bounding boxes and the clusters by running `src/data_processing/data_visualization.ipynb`.
+Inside you must specify the source of the images and of the labels (predicted or clustered) and the path to the model weights.